Clouddriver Caching Agents in Spinnaker

 - Configure Clouddriver Caching Agents in Spinnaker

-- If you are using Kubernetes and would like to use a different method for cataloging your Kubernetes infrastructure, see the Armory Agent for Spinnaker.
-It’s a lightweight, scalable service that monitors your Kubernetes infrastructure and streams changes back to Clouddriver.
+- If you are using Kubernetes and would like to use a different method for cataloging your Kubernetes infrastructure, see Armory Scale Agent for Spinnaker and Kubernetes.

 Was this page helpful?